adanmoran/dotfiles/README.md

 * (Installed) cmake 3.0.2 or higher
 * (Installed) ninja-build
 * (Installed) rdm
-* (Installed) zathura
 * (Installed) latexmk
 * (Cloned into /home/<user>/dotfiles) https://github.com/adanmoran/system-setup-scripts

-If you do not have the installed applications yet, run ``` sudo apt-get install git zsh realpath ninja-build zathura latexmk```.
+If you do not have the installed applications yet, run ``` sudo apt-get install git zsh realpath ninja-build latexmk```.
 For cmake, I recommend using the following commands:
 ```
 sudo apt-get install software-properties-common